Tutorial: Sending and receiving vehicle signals¶

 WantedBy=default.target

-Now we create a startup state file containing all three workloads:
+Now we create a startup manifest file containing all three workloads:

 apiVersion: v0.1